Venus Williams reaches 10th Wimbledon semi

 Muguruza struggled with the pressure last month of having to defend her 2016 French Open title but with Roland Garros a thing of the past, now appears more free on court.

 The Spaniard dispatched Kerber in a high-quality tussle Monday with fill-in coach and 1994 Wimbledon champion Conchita Martinez looking on.
+Her foe Thursday is the unseeded Magdalena Rybarikova, who beat CoCo Vandeweghe 6-3 6-3 in a match that began on Court 1 but ended indoors on Centre Court due to the rain.

+Rybarikova -- whose ranking slipped to 453rd this year following wrist and knee injuries -- knocked out Pliskova in the second round.

 In a men's quarterfinal that didn't start as planned Monday due to darkness, Novak Djokovic began proceedings on Centre Court by advancing in straight sets against unseeded Frenchman Adrian Mannarino 6-2 7-6 (5) 6-4.